iremsucone/iremsucone/README.md

 ## 👨‍🔬 🔬 Chemistry Student | Exploring the Power of Code

-I'm a chemistry student who started this journey with just basic Python skills, learning how coding can make science more accessible.
+I'm a chemist who started this journey with just basic Python skills, learning how coding can make science more accessible.
 I want to create tools that are useful for the chemistry community and bring new ideas to the field.
 I decided to learn by experimenting with AI tools, because why not?

 Energy is the state of infinite being, expanding universe is the limit! 🚀